iTwin/itwinjs-core/docs/presentation/Content/PropertyCategorySpecification.md

 Custom category [renderer specification](./RendererSpecification.md) that allows assigning a custom category renderer to be used in UI.
-This specification is used to set up [CategoryDescription.renderer]($presentation-common) for this category and it's up to the UI component to make sure appropriate renderer is used to render the it.
+This specification is used to set up [CategoryDescription.renderer]($presentation-common) for this category and it's up to the UI component to make sure appropriate renderer is used to render the category.

 See [Custom property category renderers](../Customization/PropertyCategoryRenderers.md) page for information on how custom categories are handled in our UI components.